Table of Contents

-Decanter centrifuges are perfect for the separation of liquids from high amounts of solids.
-In real terms, they can separate over 50% (v/v) solids from liquids continuously.
-Decanter centrifuges can produce up to 4000 g's of centrifugal force, which is sufficient to separate particles down to 50µ.
+Decanter centrifuges are perfect for separating liquids from high amounts of solids.
+Realistically, they can continuously separate over 50% (v/v) solids from liquids.
+Decanter centrifuges can produce up to 4000 g's of centrifugal force, sufficient to separate particles down to 50µ.

-The following are some of the industries using our remanufactured machines.
+The following are some of the industries using our remanufactured decanters.

 Dolphin Centrifuge has been remanufacturing Alfa Laval decanters for over 30 years.
 We have a similar experience with Sharples centrifuges.